 The escrow process can take anywhere from a week to a couple of months to close, depending on what parties have agreed upon, how complex the process is, and most importantly, who your escrow service provider is.
 In the hands of the right escrow agent, the process shouldn’t take more than 30 days.

 Escrow processes that take longer than 30 days to finalize leave Buyers, Sellers, and Real Estate Agents extremely frustrated.
 Being caught in limbo while your money sits in an account and your time is wasted is a daunting experience during a home resale.

 Get The Best Escrow Service

 And there you have it!
 That was the simple overview of how escrow works in a home resale.
-Make sure you choose an escrow service with a track record of closing the escrow process smoothly so that you don’t suffer the emotional cost and wasted time of a bad escrow.
-If you want to learn the escrow process for a new home sale or how escrow works when refinancing, check out our other resources in our website.
+Make sure you choose an escrow service with a track record of closing the escrow process smoothly and safely so that you don’t suffer the emotional cost and wasted time of a bad escrow.
+If you want to learn the escrow process for a new home sale or how escrow works when refinancing, check out our other resources on our website.

 If you need help setting up the escrow process for your home resale, New Venture Escrow offers the easiest and fastest escrow in California.
 Contact our escrow experts and we will guide you through the escrow process in your next home resale.